Isaia Răcăciuni: Interwar successes

 Răcăciuni claimed that, in or around 1930, Liviu Rebreanu had tried to get Trei cruci produced by the National Theater Bucharest.
 In February 1930, Maria Ventura commissioned him as a translator for her newly formed troupe, using his version of Ladislas Fodor's Church Mouse.
 In 1931, his Poste-restante (named after the mail delivery system) was taken up by the same Ventura, with Victor Ion Popa as director and Aura Buzescu as the female lead.
-It endures as his tamest and most realistic play, with only the faintest expressionistic echoes, and was once acknowledged by the author as having been a faithful rendering of actual events.
+It endures as his tamest and most realistic play, with only the faintest expressionistic echoes, and regarded by critic I. Valerian as largely within the theatrical canon established by Henri Bernstein; it was once acknowledged by the author as having been a faithful rendering of actual events.
 In Crohmălniceanu's summary, it is the life story of "a femme fatale, bent on self-destruction through a sad erotic frenzy of obscure biological origins."
 According to literary critic Mircea Anghelescu, Poste-restante is an inconsequential, artificial play, since the writer could never decide what message he needed to transmit, ultimately treating his characters as "toys of fate".
 Anghelescu reports that Popa added his own contribution to the play's failure: his vision was inordinately "static".
 The author and his director clashed over this issue, resulting in Răcăciuni being banned from attending the rehearsals.

 J. Mihail again hired Răcăciuni, alongside George Mihail Zamfirescu, as writers for Aur ("Gold"), adapted from a story by Constanța Hodoș; though filming is known to have taken place in Sighișoara in the second half of 1931, it remains unclear whether Aur was actually ever completed.
 Răcăciuni alone drafted, but did not publish, a "dramatic legend" eponymously titled after Jesus (Isus)—the manuscript was reportedly dated to 1932, but includes details on events happening later, in Nazi Germany.
 Its prologue shows a fictional rabbi, Iehuda ben Halevy, as he engages in disputations with a Catholic bishop, animated by their shared destiny as would-be victims of Nazi terror; other portions of the text dwell on the life of Jesus, and, Anghelescu notes, are entirely outside expressionism.
 He had also completed another tragicomedy, called Bosfor ("Bosporus").
 It was scheduled for production at a Bucharest theater in June 1932, but was pulled out of the program after the company suggested alterations to the text.